 Punch down the dough and turn out onto a clean work surface.

-Twist the ropes into pretzel shapes, securing both of the ends on the base of the pretzel.
-To do this, make a U-shape with the rope of dough and bring the two ends of the rope of dough together, crossing one over the other.
-Gently press where they cross to adhere them to one another.
+Twist the ropes into pretzel shapes: Make a U-shape with the rope of dough and bring the two ends together, crossing one over the other.
+Gently press where they cross to adhere to one another.

 Flip the twisted part over so the ends of the rope are touching the bottoms of the U. Gently press again to secure the rope ends to the base of the pretzel.

 Drop 1 pretzel at a time into the boiling water and boil for about 30 seconds.

 Sprinkle with coarse salt and bake until golden brown, about 11 to 12 minutes.

 Allow pretzels to cool slightly before serving.
 Serve warm or at room temperature with mustard for dipping, if you like, and enjoy.

 - During shaping, if the ends don't stick, use your finger to dab a bit of water on the pretzel.

 - These pretzels are best served warm from the oven, but if you have to make them ahead of time there are a few tips to follow to present them at their best.
 If for a party, you can loosely wrap the pretzels in foil and place in a slow cooker on warm; add a little water to the bottom of the crock pot to keep them from drying out.